nygard/class-dump/README.md

 ```

 ### Class filter
-iOS Class Guard allows to filter out some of the class that can't be obfuscated.
+iOS Class Guard allows to filter out some of the classes that can't be obfuscated.
 For example, because you use it as a precompiled static library.

-iOS Code Style assumes that every class is prefixed with two-or-three-symbol identifier - namespace (ie. NS* for Foundation class).
+iOS Code Style assumes that every class is prefixed with a two-or-three-symbol identifier - namespace (ie. NS* for Foundation class).
 This allows you to filter in or filter out the whole namespace.

 #### Example
 ```